Wisdom Teeth 101: Answering Your Questions

 What Can I Eat After Wisdom Teeth Removal?

-Following the procedure, we recommend that you primarily eat soft, cool foods for at least the first few days.
-This includes foods like:
+Following the procedure, stick to soft, cool foods for the first few days.
+These include:

 How Long Does Wisdom Teeth Removal Take?

-For most people, wisdom teeth come in between the ages of 17 and 25.
-It’s completely normal for them to come in a little earlier or later than this range.
-We can identify if you have wisdom teeth using x-rays.
+For most people, wisdom teeth erupt between 17 and 25.
+Don’t fret if yours come in a little earlier or later.
+We can easily identify your wisdom teeth using x-rays during your regular checkups.

 What Happens if You Don’t Get Your Wisdom Teeth Removed?